 Her books include, Shell Shaker, 2001, Evidence of Red, 2005, Miko Kings: An Indian Baseball Story, 2007, Choctalking on Other Realities, 2013.
 She co-edited a book of essays on Native films with Harvey Markowitz, and Denise K. Cummings titled, Seeing Red, Pixeled Skins: American Indians and Film, 2013.
-Howe’s most recent essay appears in a special issue of Studies of American Indian Literature, SAIL, Vol. 26, Number 2, Summer 2014, an exploration by scholars on her literary concept of Tribalography.
-Currently, she’s at work on a new play and books of poems, Savage Conversations about Mary Todd Lincoln and a Savage Indian she said tortured her each night in an insane asylum, Batavia, Illinois in the summer of 1875.
+A special issue of Studies of American Indian Literature, SAIL, Vol. 26, Number 2, Summer 2014, is an exploration by six scholars on Howe's literary concept of Tribalography.

 Links to recent work: https://soundcloud.com/about-south/s01-episode-06-its-about-story